-- Be CDBG eligible (or allowed via a waiver); - Be located in an eligible zip code or county (Please refer to Section 1.1, Overview of Funding); - Tie back to the storm (CDBG-DR awards only) - Meet the mitigation objective (CDBG-MIT awards only); and - Meet a HUD national objective.
+- Be CDBG eligible (or allowed via a waiver); - Be located in a Presidentially-declared county; - Meet the mitigation objective listed above; and - Meet a national objective.

-For more information related to eligibility of CDBG-DR and CDBG-MIT activities, please refer to 24 CFR Subpart C.
+For more information related to eligibility of CDBG activities, please refer to 24 CFR Subpart C.

-2.5 Ineligible Activities
+Ineligible Activities

-Any activity not authorized under the State of Georgia's Action Plan or CDBG-DR or CDBG-MIT statutes and/or regulations, as noted in the applicable Federal Register Notices, is ineligible to be assisted with CDBG-DR and/or CDBG-MIT Funds.
+Any activity not authorized under the State of Georgia's Action Plan, CDBG-DR, or CDBG-MIT statute and/or regulations, as noted in the applicable Federal Register Notices, is ineligible to be assisted with CDBG-MIT Funds.
 In addition, an activity is ineligible if it meets any one of the following criteria:

-- Is not located in an eligible zip code or county; - Is explicitly prohibited by the appropriation law; - Does not meet the mitigation definition (CDBG-MIT awards only); - Does not tie back to the storm (CDBG-DR awards only)

-- Is ineligible under the applicable CDBG regulations (and a waiver has not been granted); or - Fails to meet a HUD national objective
+- Is not located in a Presidentially-declared county; - Is explicitly prohibited by the appropriation law; - Does not meet the mitigation definition; - Is ineligible under the applicable CDBG regulations (and a waiver has not been granted); or - Fails to meet a national objective

 Additionally, purchasing equipment is typically considered ineligible.
-The following equipment is ineligible under CDBG-DR and CDBG-MIT regulations: mobile command centers; radios; or portable lights, portable generators, generators (exceptions may apply; contact DCA).
+The following equipment is ineligible under CDBG-DR: mobile command centers, radios, or portable lights.
 Some equipment may be eligible, including fire protection equipment considered to be an integral part of a public facility, equipment that constitutes all or part of a public service, or equipment that is attached to a structure and becomes an integral fixture.

-If there are questions related to eligibility, please contact DCA in writing as soon as possible.
-Eligibility questions should be emailed to Monique Guilford, CDBG-DR Project Coordinator at Monique.Guilford@dca.ga.gov.
+If there are questions related to eligibility please contact DCA in writing as soon as possible.
+Eligibility questions should be emailed to Monique Guilford, DCA CDBG-DR Program Specialist at Monique.Guilford@dca.ga.gov.